carlcc/Photon/doc/Communication1Ver.md

 |3|[-2097152, 2097151]|
 |N|[$2^{7N}$, $2^{7N} - 1$]|

-### 3.1 The physical connections transport the data with `Chunk`s, each chunk should have the following field:
+### 3.1 The physical connections transport our data with `Chunk`s, each chunk should have the following fields:

 | Field | Encoding | Note |
 |---|---| --- |